 Anyone who underwent shoulder replacement or implant surgery from 2008 through December of 2016 and received a Zimmer Biomet implant should learn if their device is included.
 Those who received the defective devices are eligible to file a claim.

-A lawyer can review your medical records and determine if you are eligible at no cost.
-Simply contact DrugNews to speak with a lawyer today.
+The claim process is simple.
+Contact DrugNews to speak with a lawyer today.
+They can review your medical records and determine if you are eligible at no cost.

 In 2016, Zimmer paid $350,000 to settle one of the first lawsuits filed over a faulty shoulder device.
-Based on the severe complications, need for invasive repeat surgery and painful rehab required in many of these cases, lawyers expect lawsuits will seek compensation into the hundreds of thousands of dollars or more.
+However, your case could be worth more or less.
+For many shoulder cases that involve severe complications, repeat surgery and painful rehabilitation, lawyers expect damages will reach into the hundreds of thousands of dollars or more.

 This case, filed in 2014 by Mr. Alfonse Alarid from Colorado, is believed to be the first lawsuit against Zimmer Biomet over a defective Comprehensive Reverse Shoulder device.
 Mr. Alfonse alleged he had suffered the failure of two different shoulder devices, causing the need for painful revision surgeries.